Archibald Kennedy, 11th Earl of Cassilis: Career

 Having joined the Royal Navy, Kennedy passed his exam for the rank of lieutenant on 11 December 1744 and was promoted five days later.
 He was appointed to serve on the 14-gun sloop HMS Otter, which he did until 29 February of either 1747 or 1748.
 Still a lieutenant, he was next appointed to serve on the 20-gun frigate HMS Centaur on 6 April 1751.
 He left Centaur on 16 August 1754 and was promoted to commander on 13 March 1756.
 At the same time as his promotion, he was given command of the 18-gun sloop HMS Halifax, but his ship was captured by the French on 14 August of the same year.
 Kennedy did not receive another command as a commander, but was promoted to post-captain on 4 April 1757 and given command of the brand new 32-gun frigate HMS Vestal.
 He commanded Vestal until 10 June of the same year.

 His next command came on 3 March 1758 when he was given the 20-gun post ship HMS Flamborough.
 In Flamborough he fought at the Raid on St Malo between 5 and 12 June 1758, and was then transferred to command the 32-gun frigate HMS Quebec on 30 June 1760.
 He stayed in command of Quebec for only two months, leaving her on 23 August to join instead the 32-gun frigate HMS Blonde.
 He commanded Blonde until 20 February 1763, and on 9 April was given command of the 28-gun frigate HMS Coventry.
 Kennedy left Coventry on 14 December 1765 but returned to command her again on 1 July 1766.
 In November, still commanding Coventry, he was appointed Commander-in-Chief, North American Station, as the senior captain present.
 He served in this role until July of the following year, and relinquished command of Coventry on 15 February 1768.

 He owned what is now Liberty Island in the Upper New York Bay off Manhattan from 1746 to 1758, using it as a summer residence.

+In 1757, at the end of the Seven Years' War, Kennedy was promoted to Post-Captain and given command of all Royal Navy ships stationed at New York, part of a greater effort to generate more American revenues by keeping smuggling in check.

 On 18 December 1792, upon the death of a distant cousin, the 10th Earl (who died without male issue), Archibald was recalled from New York to Culzean Castle in Scotland to succeed to the Earldom and titles as the 11th Earl of Cassilis, and 13th Lord Kennedy.

-In 1757, at the end of the Seven Years' War, Kennedy was promoted to Post-Captain and given command of all Royal Navy ships stationed at New York, part of a greater effort to generate more American revenues by keeping smuggling in check.